Indian Motor Tariff (IMT) for Two-Wheelers in India

 A two-wheeler owner who only drives on his private farm might purchase IMT-13.
 Suppose the bike slips on the farm and damages itself (or injures someone on the farm).
 In that case, the insurer pays per the IDV or liability limit.

-But if the same bike were driven onto a public road, any accident would not be covered under this endorsement.
-IMT-13 is suitable when a vehicle never leaves the private property, and insurers will charge a lower premium for this limited use.
+However, if the same bike is taken onto a public road, any accident there won’t be covered by this endorsement.
+IMT-13 is best for vehicles that always stay on private property, and insurers offer a lower premium for this limited use.

 When you hold IMT 15 on your two-wheeler, the policy pays out a lump sum—based on the CSI—if the owner-driver suffers bodily injury or death directly due to an accident involving the insured bike (including mounting into/dismounting from it)